Oakville Transit

-Oakville Transit is the public transportation provider in Oakville, Ontario, Canada since 1972.
+Oakville Transit is the public transit agency in Oakville, Ontario, Canada since 1972.
 It is a department of the town and a member of the Canadian Urban Transit Association.
 It offers the typical conventional bus service, a para-transit service called care-A-van, and two on-demand shared ride services in North and Southeast Oakville, and the neighbourhoods of Falgarwood and Palermo West/Bronte Creek; Home to Hub and the Ride On-Demand Pilot program.
 The care-A-van and Ride On-Demand services take riders directly to a specific address while the Home to Hub service takes riders to designated transit hubs near their location.